neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 console.log('Content: ', entries);
 ```

-## filesystem.copyFile(source, destination)
+## filesystem.copy(source, destination)
-Copies a file to a new destination.
-Throws `NE_FS_COPYFER` if the system cannot copy the file.
+Copies a file or directory to a new destination.
+Throws `NE_FS_COPYERR` if the system cannot copy the path.

 ### Parameters